Welcome to the Victorian Flagmarshalling Team!

 Flags are still used to pass this information to drivers, despite them being rather old technology.
 They are a simple, reliable, and effective method of communicating to drivers rushing past at high speed.
 The flags by themselves of course, are not enough, a well-trained team of flag marshals with significant motor racing experience is required to manage the information flow to the competitors.
 You would be surprised how much information drivers can get just from how vigorously you wave your arms with a flag in your hand.

 Flaggies can expect to work long hours, work in the heat, the cold, the rain, and the wind, but the rewards are usually worth it.
-From a swarm of Formula Vee’s fighting for the lead, to the noise and grunt of the Marque Sports muscle cars, to that high pitched scream of the Formula Ones, the flaggies and other trackside officials are out there enjoying themselves, watching some excellent racing.
+From a swarm of Formula Vee’s fighting for the lead, to the noise and grunt of the Marque Sports muscle cars, to the thrill of a field Formula 1 cars, the flaggies and other trackside officials are out there enjoying themselves, watching some excellent racing.

-Next time you are a spectator at your favourite V8 Supercar meeting, or even a local car club meeting, take a look over the other side of the fence.
+Next time you are a spectator at a Supercars meeting, or even a local car club meeting, take a look over the other side of the fence.
 Have a chat to the officials if you are close enough.
-Not only are they dedicated motor sport fans like you, but they have the best seat in the house, only metres from the action, and are often part of it.
+Not only are they dedicated motorsport fans like you, but they have the best seat in the house, only metres from the action, and are often part of it.

 Other highlights are our annual Xmas party held at various locations around Melbourne – an exceptional social event and the annual Chiefs BBQ as well as Team workshop tours, attend sponsor open days, motorsport Expos, trivia nights, club general meetings and BBQ’s, so if motorsport and motorsport memorabilia is your thing, then these events are not to be missed.